diegoandrade/FEM/README.md

 > 2. Create a method that sums all the Kelements for the eight elements K(global) = k(1) + ... + k(8).

-> 3. Create a method that defines a vector where to store the forces on our system check slide 8 for class05.
+> 3. Create a method that defines a vector where to store the forces on our system check class06.

 # Deliverables